Toyota AE86: Motorsports

-While in production, the AE86 was a popular choice for showroom stock, Group A, and Group N racing, especially in rallying and circuit races.
-After production ended, many private teams continued to race the AE86, and it remains a popular choice for rallying and club races today.
+During its production run, the AE86 was a popular choice for showroom stock, Group A, and Group N racing, especially in rallying and circuit races.
+It competed in the under 2.0 L class, mostly in 1401 to 1600 cc A6 or N2 classes.
+After the production ended, many privateer teams continued to race the AE86, and it remains a popular choice for rallying and club races today.

 Part of the continued appeal of the AE86 for motorsports is its rear-drive configuration, not available in most newer lightweight coupes.
 In Group A touring car races, the car either dominated the lower category where eligible or fought it out with Honda Civics or the later AE92s and AE101s whilst maintaining its competitiveness.
-In Ireland, where rallying is considered one of the most popular forms of motorsport, as organizing regulations are more relaxed compared to that of other countries, the AE86 was popular when new, and remains so popular that teams will purchase cars from the UK due to local shortages.
+In Ireland, where rallying is considered one of the most popular forms of motorsport, as organizing regulations are more relaxed compared to that of other countries, the AE86 was popular when new, and remains so popular that teams will purchase cars from the UK and Japan due to local shortages.
 The AE86 is also popular for rally use in Finland, where the cars can be competitive in the F-Cup competition for naturally aspirated 2WD cars.

+From 1984 until late 1990s, many privateer teams competed with AE86s in World Rally Championship (WRC) events.
+Some of them found success by winning their class and sometimes became eligible to score WRC championship points when they finished in the top ten of the overall classifications.
+The first respectable result was in the 1984 Rally de Portugal, when driver Jorge Ortigão and co-driver João Baptista finished in second place behind the Group A class winner, the Volkswagen Golf GTi (Mk1), and finished in eighth place overall among the more powerful Group B cars.
+The first class win came three rounds later in the Acropolis Rally, when Manolis Halivelakis and Konstantinos Exarchos finished thirteenth overall.
+The best result of AE86 in WRC was in the 1989 Rallye Côte d'Ivoire when Adolphe Choteau and Jean-Pierre Claverie finished third overall.

-The AE86 was entered in the European Touring Car Championship from 1984 to 1988 with a 150 hp 4A-GEU engine.
-In 1986 it beat the BMW 635 CSi, BMW 325i (E30), Rover Vitesse, Volvo 240 Turbo, Merkur XR4Ti, Mazda 929, Holden Commodore (VK), Alfa Romeo 75 (turbo V6), and Mercedes 190E 2.3-16 to win the Manufacturers Championship with 267 points, surpassing the 1986 Drivers Championship Schnitzer Motorsport BMW 635 CSi.
+The AE86 competed in the Division 1 European Touring Car Championship (ETCC) from 1984 to 1988, where its main rivals were the Volkswagen Golf GTi (Mk2) and Audi 80 GLE.
+In 1986 it beat the Division 2 BMW 325i (E30) and Division 3 BMW 635i CSi to win the Manufacturers Championship with 267 points.